MirrorNetworking/Mirror/docs/Concepts/GameObjects/SpawnObject.md

 The server does not need to register anything, as it knows what GameObject is being spawned (and the asset ID is sent in the spawn message).
 The client needs to be able to look up the GameObject, so it must be registered on the client.

 When writing your own network manager, it’s important to make the client ready to receive state updates before calling the spawn command on the server, otherwise they won’t be sent.
-If you’re using Unity’s built-in Network Manager component, this happens automatically.
+If you’re using Mirror’s built-in Network Manager component, this happens automatically.

 For more advanced uses, such as object pools or dynamically created Assets, you can use the ClientScene.RegisterSpawnHandler method, which allows callback functions to be registered for client-side spawning.
 See documentation on Custom Spawn Functions for an example of this.